Who is eligible to become a member?

 How does a member learn?

 – We have club counselors who will oversee the meeting and role signup, and we also have senior members and club officers who will coach newer members when they do their roles for the first time.
-For specialty coaching, you can contact Lina Surianto here…
+If you need more coaching directly from our club counselor, or private lesson , you can contact Lina Surianto here…

 How long are the speeches?